 By learning about Tarpley (and the surrounding area) during the time that our ancestors lived, we hope to have a better understanding of both their community and its relationship to their lifes.
 We hope that this tool helps to give us insight while doing our genealogical research.

-As we organize our Gazetteer to help with our family research, we will be adding to this, our Genealogical Helper for Tarpley.
+As we add data and organize our Gazetteer to help with our family research, we will be adding to this, our Genealogical Helper for Tarpley.
 While we don't have information that is specific to any given person or family, we intend to expand our understanding about where and how people lived.

 It's still very early in our research, but as we gather more information it will be added to this page.

 An ongoing effort between the Library of Congress and the National Endowment for the Humanities (NEH) has resulted in the National Digital Newspaper Program (NDNP).

 To share their results, the partnership has created the Chronicling America website.
 The goal of this partnership is to assemble a database about the current and historic newspapers of the United States.
 This includes a growing collection of scanned images from selected papers.
 All of it available to the public on their website.

 Using information that we've taken from the Chronicling America website, we've identified 22 newspapers that have been published in the area around Tarpley.